bradpeczka/hub/parsers/s01-parse/bradpeczka/proxmox-pmgd-logs.md

 # Description

-A parser for the Proxmox Mail Gateway (PMG) web admin interface. pmgdaemon listens on port 8006/tcp and writes authentication fails into syslog
+A parser for the Proxmox Mail Gateway (PMG) API. pmgdaemon listens on 127.0.0.1:85/tcp and writes authentication fails from the pmgproxy front end into syslog

 # Logs